k3tang/Heard---MERN-2/README.md

 ### Confessions - Creation and Display

 On Heard, users can anonymously share their deepest secrets with our confessions tab, where they're sent to our MongoDatabase and stored until randomly selected to be seen by another user.
-Once seen confessions are then deleted, never to be seen again.
 If a user ever regrets a confession, they can be deleted on their profile where only they can see it.

 <img  width="350" alt="Gathering Secrets Loading Animations" src="https://user-images.githubusercontent.com/101153713/192821901-17dde078-f9ce-47d7-a5ab-399b00b2db26.png">
 <img  width="350" alt="Random Confession Exapmle" src="https://user-images.githubusercontent.com/101153713/192822026-ca3adcbf-9268-4c18-b05f-efe7192d060e.png">